Guidelines for Samaṇeras

 Sangharama welcomes all who wish to deepen their monastic practice in a disciplined and contemplative environment.
 While short-term visitors are welcome, those seeking long-term residency should clearly understand:

-• Residency means living in accordance with the guidance of the resident teacher, the monastery’s daily schedule, and practicing the Buddha’s teachings as taught in the Heart Dhamma tradition.
+• Residency means living in accordance with the guidance of the resident teacher, the monastery’s daily schedule, and guidelines.

 • Long-term residents are expected to commit sincerely to the community’s way of training and uphold harmony with the Sangha.